GCSE Results Day 2020

 Tarleton Academy is a school that makes a point of taking great pride in how well they know their students, both in terms of their many and varied personal qualities, as well as the academic potential that each and every one of them possesses.

-We would also like to thank all the staff who have worked alongside the Year 11 students throughout the last five years, which has helped them deal with this challenging period
+Graham Pilkington, Chair of the Local Academy Council, stated: 'On behalf of the councillors, I would like to express our immense pride in all our Year 11 students and how well they have coped with the challenges that the last two terms have brought.
+We applaud their hard work and dedication.
+We would also like to thank all the staff who have worked alongside the Year 11 students throughout the last five years, which has helped them deal with this challenging period'

 Mrs Gwinnett, the Executive Head at the school and the overall leader of Endeavour Learning Trust, of which Tarleton Academy was the founder school, told us: ‘Despite much national uncertainty regarding the GCSE grades, and all things considered, we feel that these results are a fair set of grades.
 We underwent a rigorous process to moderate the original teacher assessed grades which evolved into the Centre Assessed Grades, using the careful advice we were given not to overinflate their potential.
 We fully appreciate that there was never going to be a perfect solution to how these students were going to be assessed this year, but we were in a very good position as a school, due to very strong prior performance that has placed Tarleton in the top 20% of schools nationally for the last three years.